Echoes of the past – Para-why? – part 2

 That same article quotes Benjamín Fernández Bogado, a Paraguayan reporter as saying, “Having children in huge quantities wasn’t a problem.
 Even priests could have children.”
 Bogado was likely speaking in reference to Paraguay’s one time president Fernando Lugo.

 In 1969, Norman Whitfield and Barrett Strong asked, “War, huh, good god, What is it good for?” and answered, “Absolutely nothing.”
 For an already depopulated country like Paraguay, the answer could almost be less than nothing.
-Thus, in 1932, when Paraguay again found itself at war with one of its neighbors – in this instance Bolivia – it did nothing to help the country which now numbered about 1,200,000 people continue its efforts to repopulate.
+Thus, in 1932, when Paraguay, whose population still languished at 1,200,000 again found itself at war with one of its neighbors – in this instance Bolivia – its efforts to repopulate were again stymied.

 Other sources will assert that when oil was discovered on the northern Andean plains, two competing oil giants, Standard Oil backing Bolivia and Royal Dutch Shell supporting Paraguay, each seeking the rights to explore and exploit the southern plains goaded the two governments into a belligerent state.
 Whatever the cause, the war lasted three years until June 1935.
 With more than 56,000 Bolivian fatalities and 38,000 Paraguayans killed, it’s considered the bloodiest military conflict fought in South America during the 20th century.
 While the country held on to two-thirds of the disputed territory, Paraguay had to recover from yet another war.